-For some people, eating foods that contain FODMAPs can cause a lot of digestive issues because they lack the enzymes to properly digest them.
+For some people, eating foods that contain FODMAPs can cause a lot of digestive issues because they lack the enzymes and gut bacteria to properly digest them.
 Not fully digesting FODMAPs results in their fermentation - causing gas, discomfort, diarrhea, constipation and other symptoms of digestive distress.

-Sources of FODMAPs include a variety of common digestive culprits like lactose and gluten, as well as unsuspecting foods like garlic, onions, apples, cauliflower, and cashews.
+Sources of FODMAPs include a variety of common digestive culprits like lactose and wheat, as well as unsuspecting foods like garlic, onions, apples, cauliflower, and cashews.

 Following a low FODMAP diet can seem a little bit intimidating at first, it is helpful to work with a nutritionist.
 And it is only meant to be followed for a few weeks to help control symptoms while the root cause of not being able to digest them is addressed.